serverless/blog/posts/2017-11-01-serverless-v1.24.0.md

 It's automatically invoked after each deployment but could also be triggered by running `serverless info`.

-While it's nice to get a quick overview of the whole service setup it could also introduce potential security issues.
+While it's nice to get a quick overview of the whole service setup, it could also introduce potential security issues.
 One such issue is that the API Keys are automatically shown in the summary.

 In Serverless Framework v1.24 it's now possible to use the `--conceal` option during deployment to hide sensitive information in the deployment summary.